- The Zoo

 North of Dupont Circle – and across Rock Creek Park from funky Adams Morgan – genteel Woodley Park was one of several uptown neighborhoods where 19th- and early 20th-century Washingtonians escaped the summer heat.
 It still boasts historic architecture, including grand hotels, plus the modern buzz of good restaurants with sidewalk cafes.

 The neighborhood features a few iconic sights, including a Marilyn Monroe mural and two spectacular bridges, the Taft and the Duke Ellington.
-Its biggest attraction, the Smithsonian National Zoo, which backs up Rock Creek Park, is home to the city’s famed giant pandas.
+Its biggest attraction, the Smithsonian National Zoo, which backs up to Rock Creek Park, is home to the city’s famed giant pandas.
 Getting there is a cinch: Just take Metro’s Red Line to the Woodley Park stop.

 From Andean bears to white-faced gibbons, about 1,800 animals make their homes at the National Zoo.
 The stars of the show are the giant pandas, but you’ll also find other fascinating critters like komodo dragons and African elephants living in an outsized habitat.
 A colorful carousel with horses, rhinos and ostriches to ride appeals to kids, as does a small train.